sandervanvugt/ansiblein3weeks/README.md

-This Git repository contains supporting files for my "Ansible: From Basics to Guru" videocourse, as well as the live course "Intermediate Ansible in 3 weeks" that I'm teaching at learning.oreilly.com.
+This Git repository contains supporting files for my "Ansible: From Basics to Guru" videocourse.
+See https://sandervanvugt.com for more details.
+The files are also used in the live course "Intermediate Ansible in 3 weeks" that I'm teaching at https://learning.oreilly.com.